taran-pierce/flexin-bows/README.md

-# flexin-bows
+# flexin-bows `3.0.0`
 The booklet sucks, look through this instead to get your work out on.

 ## Features
-* 1 workout routines for the BowFlex with an image for demonstration
+* All workout routines for the BowFlex with an image for demonstration

 ### Future updates
-* The remaining 7 workout routines
+* Better styling for errrythang

 ### Setup
 * `git clone https://github.com/taran-pierce/flexin-bows.git`